AttractMore/AttractMore9/content/accessibility.md

 ## Guidance

-[AbilityNet](https://www.abilitynet.org.uk) provide a free resource to help you customise your PC or Mac, tablet or phone to make it easier to use.
-All these devices have accessibility tools built in and their [My Compute, My Way page](https://www.mycomputermyway.com/) will help you configure your device to make websites easier to use if you face any difficulties with the standard settings.
+[AbilityNet](https://abilitynet.org.uk) provide a free resource to help you customise your PC or Mac, tablet or phone to make it easier to use.
+All these devices have accessibility tools built in - it's just a question of knowing how to use them.

 ## Problems and suggestions